GiovanniFerrara/whatsapp-gpt-impersonator/README.md

 ### Setup:
 1. Install dependencies: `npm install`
 2. Set your OpenAI API key: `export OPENAI_API_KEY="sk-..."`
+3. Export your WhatsApp chat:
+   - Open the chat in WhatsApp
+   - Click on the three dots (menu) > More > Export chat
+   - Choose "Without media"
+   - Save/email the exported file
+   - Rename the exported file to "whatsapp.txt"
-3. Place your WhatsApp chat export file as "whatsapp.txt" in the project root
+   - Place it in the project root directory

 ### Usage:
 Run the script with: `npm start`